Ronit Roy: Digital career

 In 2018, Roy made his digital debut in an ALTBalaji's web series Kehne Ko Humsafar Hain along with Mona Singh and Gurdeep Kohli.

 In 2019, he starred in an Indian crime thriller web series Hostages.

-Business venture
+Other work and media image

+With his performances in Kasautii Zindagi Kay, Kyunki Saas Bhi Kabhi Bahu Thi, Bandini, Adaalat and Itna Karo Na Mujhe Pyaar, Roy established himself among the leading and highest-paid actors of Hindi television.
+In 2014, Roy was placed ninth in Rediff.com's "Top Television Actors" list.
+His performance in Udaan is regarded as one of the "100 Greatest Performances of the Decade" by Film Companion.

 Roy owns Ace Security and Protection agency (AceSquad Security Services LLP).
-It currently caters to Bollywood actors such as Salman Khan, Amitabh Bachchan, Mithun Chakraborty, Shahrukh Khan, and Aamir Khan; also to Indian Premier League ex-Chairman and ex-Commissioner Lalit Modi and his son Ruchir Modi.
+It currently caters to Bollywood actors such as Salman Khan, Amitabh Bachchan, Mithun Chakraborty, Shah Rukh Khan, and Aamir Khan and recently Saif Ali khan; also to Indian Premier League ex-Chairman and ex-Commissioner Lalit Modi and his son Ruchir Modi.
 Some of the film projects that Ace Security and Protection have also lent their services to are Lagaan, Dil Chahta Hai, Yaadein, Na Tum Jano Na Hum, Saathiya, and Armaan.

 Personal life

-Roy was married to a woman named Joanna and they have a daughter named Ona.
+Roy was married to a woman named Joanna Mumtaz Khan, and they have a daughter named Ona.

 On 25 December 2003, he married actress and model Neelam Singh, with whom he has a daughter Aador (born May 2005), and a son Agastya (born October 2007).